darwady2/jimHouseHunt/README.md

 export TO_EMAIL_1='toemail1@gmail.com’
 export TO_EMAIL_2='toemail2@gmail.com’

-5. Set your other customizations in the main function, lines 71 onward.
+5. Set any other customizations in the main function, lines 71 onward.

 6. Run the script.